arXiv-research/DevLab-III-1/docs/Reference/DeFi/DAO/develop/README.md

 ## What is it?

 Note: this is currently not maintained - do not use it as is.
-The repo is for reference purposes. -j.mitchell some __init__ files are missing from tests repository
+The repo is for reference purposes to help develop your own DAO.

+some __init__ files were removed from the repository. * -J.Mitchell

-A Standard Decentralized Autonomous Organization (DAO) framework written in Solidity to run on the Ethereum blockchain.
+An Overview of A Standard Decentralized Autonomous Organization (DAO) framework written in Solidity to run on the Ethereum blockchain.

-Feel free to reuse this framework to create your own Decentralized Autonomous Organization.
+Developer's : Feel free to reuse this framework to create your own Decentralized Autonomous Organization.

 **Reference:** *"Decentralized autonomous organization to automate governance" -* [White Paper](https://download.slock.it/public/DAO/WhitePaper.pdf) - [Primer](https://blog.slock.it/a-primer-to-the-decentralized-autonomous-organization-dao-69fb125bd3cd)